Dissecting Transformers: A CLEAR Perspective towards Green AI: Results

-As shown in figure \ref{fig:qwen_gemma_ratio}, we find that across all input token lengths the Attention mechanism consistently exhibits a higher energy-to-FLOPs ratio than an individual layer or the full model as a whole.
-In contrast, the MLP and LM-head layers consume noticeably less energy per FLOP, which means they perform more computations for every joule of energy spent.
-This highlights that, from an energy-efficiency perspective, Attention is the most computationally expensive sub-component.
-This inefficiency stems from the nature of attention computations.
-Unlike the dense matrix multiplications in the MLP and LM head, which are regular, highly parallelizable operations that GPUs are specifically optimized to accelerate whereas attention involves query–key dot products, scaling, softmax operations, and complex memory access patterns.
-These steps introduce memory traffic and synchronization overheads, causing the hardware to spend proportionally more energy per unit of floating-point computation.
+As shown in Figure \ref{fig:gemma} \circLabelMULT{b}, across all input token lengths, the Attention mechanism consistently exhibits a higher Energy/FLOP ratio than MLP layers, LM-Head and overall model.
+MLP and LM-Head layers consist dense matrix multiplications and are efficiently accelerated by GPUs, executing more computations per unit of energy.
+Attention, however, involves multiple stages like query–key dot product, softmax operations, and irregular memory accesses that can introduce additional memory and synchronization overheads.

-As shown in figure \ref{fig:qwen_gemma}, the energy to FLOPs ratio for every individual component steadily decreases as the input sequence length grows i.e. when we feed the model longer input sequences, each FLOP consumes lesser energy, not only for the complete model, but also for the Attention, MLP, and LM-head blocks.
-This trend reflects that the fixed costs of computation and memory movement are amortized over more tokens.
-The per-token energy overheads are diluted and the compute resources are utilized more effectively.

-\subsection{RQ4) Is number of floating-point operations (FLOPs) a reliable indicator of a component’s energy consumption?}

-As shown in Fig.~\ref{fig:qwen_gemma}, the energy-to-FLOPs ratio (E/FLOPs) decreases consistently as the input sequence length grows.
-As discussed in \textbf{RQ3}, the trend points to the presence of a fixed energy overhead, that is a baseline energy cost \(E_{0}\) likely independent of the number of floating-point operations.
-Such a cost likely stems from non-scaling aspects of the computation, including memory movements, cache initialization, and kernel-launch overheads, all of which incur an essentially constant energy expenditure regardless of token count.

-To quantify the marginal energy required per unit of additional computation, we examined the incremental energy cost per FLOP, $ {\Delta E}/{\Delta {FLOPs}}. $ Unlike the absolute ratio \({E}/{\mathrm{FLOPs}}\), the marginal quantity remains approximately constant as the input sequence length increases across all model components.
-This stability provides strong empirical evidence that FLOPs are indeed the main driver of the \textbf{variable} portion of energy consumption.
-In other words, while total energy can be decomposed as
+As shown in figure \ref{fig:gemma} \circLabelMULT{a}, we consistently observe that E/FLOP ratio decreases as the input sequence length increases for all components.
+When longer sequences are processed, the fixed costs associated with computation are amortized over a larger number of tokens.
+To better isolate the energy associated with additional computation, we analyze the marginal energy cost per FLOP, defined as $\Delta E/\Delta \text{FLOP}$.
+The marginal energy remains approximately constant as input length increases across model components indicating a strong empirical evidence that FLOPs are the primary driver of the \textbf{variable} portion of energy consumption and can be decomposed as

-with \(L\) denoting input length and \(k\) a constant of proportionality, only the second term grows nearly linearly with the computational workload (FLOPs).

-Notably, the marginal coefficient \(k\) is, however, component-dependent.
-It is noticeably higher for the Attention mechanism than for other subsystems.
-This can be attributed to the fact that Attention performs repeated key–value cache updates and experiences substantial memory–compute synchronization overheads, both of which increase the effective energy cost per FLOP.